-There are many articles which are not philosophy, but rather essays on general mathematics, and so on, often opinion pieces on what is important and so on.
-That is not philosophy per se, but it may be relevant thoughts and we could link them rather at related pages, like opinions on development of mathematics.
+There are many articles which are not directly philosophical, but rather essays on general mathematics, often opinion pieces on what is important and so on.
+Although mathematicians will often speak of their ‘philosophy’, this is not philosophy per se, but it may be relevant to an understanding of the nature of mathematics through its practice, see, for instance, development and current state of mathematics.

-Philosophical interest in n-categories may be characterised as belonging to one of two kinds.
+Philosophical interest in higher mathematical structures may be characterised as belonging to one of two kinds.

-Metaphysical: The formation of a new language which may prove to be as important for philosophy as predicate logic was for Bertrand Russell and the analytic philosophers he inspired.
+Metaphysical: The formation of a new language which may prove to be as important for philosophy as predicate logic was for Bertrand Russell and the analytic philosophers he inspired (see, e.g., Corfield 20).

-Illustrative of mathematics as intellectual enquiry: Such a reconstitution of the fundamental language of mathematics reveals much about mathematics as a tradition of enquiry stretching back several millennia, for instance, the continued willingness to reconsider basic concepts.
+Illustrative of mathematics as intellectual enquiry: Such a reconstitution of the fundamental language of mathematics reveals much about the discipline as a tradition of enquiry stretching back several millennia, for instance, the continued willingness to reconsider basic concepts (see, e.g., Corfield 12, Corfield 19).

-Higher category theory provides a new foundation for mathematics - logical and philosophical.
+Higher category theory and its associated type theories, such as homotopy type theory provides a new foundation for mathematics - logical and philosophical.

-Higher category theory refines the notion of sameness to allow more subtle variants.
-It advocates the avoidance of evil.
+Higher category theory refines the notion of sameness to allow more subtle variants, adhering to the principle of equivalence.

 There ought to be a categorified logic, or 2-logic.
 There are some suggestions that existing work on modal logic is relevant.
-Blog discussion: I, II, III, IV.
-Mike Shulman’s project: 2-categorical logic.
+Blog discussion: I, II, III, IV, V. Mike Shulman’s project: 2-categorical logic.

 Higher category theory may provide the right tools to take physics forward.
 A Prehistory of n-Categorical Physics See also physics.